malinuxwp/mehmetaligucuk/README.md

 * I'm keen on coding via python on specifically Artificial Intelligence and Data Science projects.
 * My main goal is learning ML and DL tools and trying to solve atmospheric and earth sciences problems by using this tools  as a predictive approach.
 * I would be appreciated any help through this learning process.
-* I have two adorable cats and their names are husniye and tarcho.
+* I have two adorable cats and their names are Husniye and Tarcho.
 Playing games with them is my favorite hobby.

 # Background